thecmdrunner/quick-vm/docs/diy-vm.md

 - Select "SVM Mode" and "Enable"

 - Save and Exit

 </br>
 </details>
 </p>

+For Coreboot devices, refer to your manufacturer's instructions or check the official documentation [here](https://coreboot.org/status/kconfig-options.html).

 ### Install the required packages on your system.
 You may search the packages in your package manager or compile them yourself.